MISP/misp-rfc/misp-galaxy-format/raw.md

 ## meta

 Meta contains a list of custom defined JSON key value pairs.
 Users **SHOULD** reuse commonly used keys such as complexity, effectiveness, country, possible_issues, colour, motive, impact, refs, synonyms, status, date, encryption, extensions, ransomnotes, ransomnotes-filenames, ransomnotes-refs, suspected-victims, suspected-state-sponsor, type-of-incident, target-category, cfr-suspected-victims, cfr-suspected-state-sponsor, cfr-type-of-incident, cfr-target-category, attribution-confidence, payment-method, price wherever applicable.
+Additional meta field **MAY** be added without the need to be referenced or registered in advance.

 refs, synonyms **SHALL** be used to give further informations. refs is represented as an array containing one or more strings and **SHALL** be present. synonyms is represented as an array containing one or more strings and **SHALL** be present.